sc0pena/Boston_air_bnb/README.md

 Background:
 Listing data collected from Kaggle (https://www.kaggle.com/airbnb/boston).
 Data is from 2009-2016.

-CRISP-DM process outlined in notebook
+CRISP-DM process provided in notebook

 For question 1 (pricing increase based on rooms, beds, bathrooms) correlation plotted on scatter diagram + statistics provided
 - I thought about concatenating bedrooms + bathrooms + beds into 1 categorical variable and using pandas.get_dummies(), but the population is small (I don't think this was a   good approach)